jermnelson/Colorado-Springs-Friends-Meeting-Website/2016/first-month/MinutesForMeetingForWorshipForBusiness.md

 can be helpful.

 We brought the email list up to date and determined who we would individually contact for our yearly Friendly Quaker calls.
-Ann will email those Friends we haven't seen in a long while to see if they still wish to hear from us.
+[Ann][AnnGrantMartin] will email those Friends we haven't seen in a long while to see if they still wish to hear from us.